bfeher/BFPaperTabBarController/README.md

 `BOOL showTapCircleAndBackgroundFade`
 > A flag to set to `YES` to show the tap-circle and background fade.
 If `NO`, they will not appear.

+`BOOL userInteractionEnabled`
+> A flag that enables or disables the touch gesture of the bar.
+Set this to NO when something covers the tab bar (like a full screen popup).

 ## Functions
 `(void)selectTabAtIndex:(NSInteger)index animated:(BOOL)animated`
 >Selects and highlights a tab.